Robert James Carlson: Archbishop of St. Louis

 Soon after Carlson's arrival, the pastor of a St. Louis parish was arrested and suspended from priestly duties for alleged sexual improprieties with minors.
 Carlson visited and spoke to the parish soon afterward at one of their masses.
 He also notified the previous parishes where the priest had served of the allegations.
-He was praised for his response by the local newspaper.
+He was praised for his response by the St. Louis Review, the newspaper of the Archdiocese of St. Louis.

-In 2005, Carlson's predecessor, Archbishop Burke, had excommunicated parish priest Reverend Marek Bozek and the lay board of Saint Stanislaus Kostka Parish as part of a decades-long dispute over the control of parish property, the appointment of a Polish or Polish-speaking pastor to replace Bozek, Bozek's status and compensation, and whom to recognize as a parishioner or board member.
-Carlson, after trying to reconcile with the board and parishioners, concluded an agreement in which the archdiocese surrendered its property claims to the chruch and St. Stanislaus agreed not to claim any Catholic affiliation.
+In 2005, Carlson's predecessor, Archbishop Burke, had excommunicated Reverend Marek Bozek and the lay board of Saint Stanislaus Kostka Parish as part of a decades-long dispute over the control of parish property, the appointment of a Polish or Polish-speaking pastor to replace Bozek, Bozek's status and compensation, and whom to recognize as a parishioner or board member.
+Carlson, after trying to reconcile with the board and parishioners, concluded an agreement in which the archdiocese surrendered its property claims to the church and St. Stanislaus agreed not to claim any Catholic affiliation.

 In response to the 2018 grand jury report concerning clerical sexual abuse in Pennsylvania, Carlson invited the Missouri attorney general's office to inspect the archdiocesan files and to produce a report on clerical abuse in Missouri.

 Retirement

-Pope Francis accepted Carlson's resignation as Archbishop of St. Louis on June 10, 2020, and named Bishop Mitchell T. Rozanski as his successor.
+Pope Francis accepted Carlson's resignation as archbishop of St. Louis on June 10, 2020, and named Bishop Mitchell T. Rozanski as his successor.

 Views

 Carlson is considered theologically conservative.
-His appointment follows a pattern observed by John L. Allen Jr., Vatican correspondent for the National Catholic Reporter, of former Pope Benedict choosing prelates "who are basically conservative in both their politics and their theology, but also upbeat, pastoral figures given to dialogue."
+His appointment follows a pattern observed by John L. Allen Jr., of Benedict XVI choosing prelates "who are basically conservative in both their politics and their theology, but also upbeat, pastoral figures given to dialogue."